 Geobear have a highly-effective, non-disruptive solution

-Geobear has a permanent, extremely effective solution to clay shrinkage that has been specifically designed and engineered to be non-disruptive, highly-successful every single time.
+Geobear has an extremely effective solution to clay shrinkage subsidence that has been specifically designed and engineered to be non-disruptive, highly-successful every single time.
 This particular procedure differs somewhat from how other causes of subsidence would be dealt with, such as drain failures for instance.

 The benefits of the geopolymer injection method